Master of Arts in Economics and Entrepreneurship for Educators

 Submit three reference letters.
 All should include an appraisal of your teaching effectiveness, your potential for professional growth and your ability to succeed in a graduate program.
 Two of the three should be from your principal, supervisor or professional colleagues.
 The third should be from your company, school district or regional Center/Council for Economic Education.

 All tuition rates and fees are for 2017-2018.

 Participants are also responsible for the cost associated with completing and transferring six semester credit hours in economics, entrepreneurship, or education toward the degree.
 On-campus housing is available in one and two bedroom dormitory apartments.
 Participants are responsible for the cost associated with on/off campus housing.
 On-campus housing includes a full kitchen; dining plans are available at an additional cost.
 A variety of restaurants, grocers, and other stores are also within walking distance.

 Delaware Residents and DE Teachers Residing in Other States

-Visit registrar’s website for residency requirements.
+Visit the registrar’s website for residency requirements.